madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ##Ah, Snap :(

 I have nothing against [snap](https://snapcraft.io/).
 I think it gives a whole class of users choice.
-But, I have a problem, when that choice is not there.
-Here I am with a newly installed Ubuntu, and I have not installed anything using `snap` on my own.
+I have a problem, when that choice is not there.
+Here I am, with a newly installed Ubuntu and I have not installed anything using `snap` on my own.
 Just what was there and software from official repositories (`deb` packages).
-But what I see, is `snap` already taking over:
+What I see is `snap` already taking over:

 ```bash
 $ df -h -T | grep loop